mayank-kumar-giri/Subtitle-Downloader/README.md

 ## Using
 We just need to choose the main folder of our movie collection, i.e., the folder that contains all movies and other sub-folders containing movies.
 The application will download subtitles for all the movies inside the main folder and place them with the respective movies.
 At last, a report `Report.txt` will be saved in the main folder which will contain details of which subtitles were downloaded successfully and where problems occurred.

 *After selecting the folder, the app starts working.
-Windows may display `Not Responding`, but, DO NOT close the application till a reasonable time (2-3 minutes for a small collection having around 15-20 movies)*
+Windows may display `Not Responding`, but, don't close the application till a reasonable time (2-3 minutes for a small collection having around 15-20 movies)*

 Follow the steps below for using -
 * After extracting to any desired location (through ZIP or EXE), open `subd.exe` to run the application.